 What is neuroscience?

-Neuroscience is the study of the nervous system, which includes the brain, spinal cord, and the networks of sensory nerve cells, or neurons, throughout the body.
+Neuroscience is the study of the nervous system, which includes the brain, spinal cord, and the networks of sensory and motor nerve cells, and the networks of sensory nerve cells, or neurons, throughout the body.
 The neurosciences aim to understand how the nervous system works to produce and regulate emotion, thought, behavior, and critical bodily functions.